From College Library to Country House

 Enrolment and fees

-The cost of the 5-day course will be uploaded in early November.
+The cost of the 5-day course is £2,050.
 This includes tuition, accommodation, all meals, admissions and travel by private coach.
 Airfares are not included.

 When filling out this application form, a professional reference is required unless you have attended an Attingham Trust course in the last five years.